Here's a question we've heard a lot from our Facebook and blog friends:

 Lycii Berries - A great way to sweeten your smoothies is to soak a handful of these dehydrated berries in water or milk overnight.
 In the morning, toss the combination into your blender with fruit or veggies!
 Lycii berry, otherwise known to Chinese herbalists as Goji or Chinese Wolfberry is bright red and almost chewy with a taste very similar to raisins.
 It has been used as a general nutrient tonic (Yin tonic) for many years and Chinese medicine refers to it as a cooling tonic.

 Maca Root Powder - Maca is traditionally prepared as a food, particularly in South America where it grows.
-The root is a highly nutritious staple food, boasting carbohydrates, protein, and a variety of essential minerals like calcium, potassium, iron, magnesium, phosphorus, zinc, sterols, and essential fatty acids.
+The root is a staple food, boasting carbohydrates, protein, and a variety of essential minerals like calcium, potassium, iron, magnesium, phosphorus, zinc, sterols, and essential fatty acids.
 Because of its mineral content, Maca has been used to rejuvenate the body and mind.

 Milk Thistle Seed Powder – Three of the active compounds within milk thistle seed are collectively identified as silymarin.
 This constituent is credited for much of milk thistle’s beneficial value, particularly associated with supporting healthy liver function.*